piegope/doc/docs/content/en/server/getting-started/installation/create-server-instance.md

 2. Under ***Process Model***, click on the ellipsis button next to ***Identity***, choose ***Custom account***, set your VaultDBRunner information, and click ***OK***.
 3. Go to the {{ variables.DVLSCONSOLE.en }}, and then **Edit** – **Database** – **Advanced credentials**, click on **Apply least permissions**, and click on **OK**.

-### Import Certificate or Create Self-Signed Certificate
+### Import a certificate or create a self-signed certificate

 1. Go to the IIS manager to change the app's pool identity to VaultDBRunner.
 To do this, select the server node in the Tree View and double-click the ***Server Certificates*** feature in the ***List View***: